9 Tromso Museums to Visit (When the Weather Lets You Down!)

 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-1. Best Northern lights tour from Tromsø (most popular Tromso tour!)
+1. Best northern lights tour from Tromso (my favorite aurora tour in Tromso!)

-5. Ethical Whale Watching tour with orcas and humpbacks (my favorite!)
+3. Ethical whale watching tour with orcas and humpbacks (a Nov-Jan must!)

 You never know when you end up with a rainy day, a canceled tour (let’s hope not!), or a storm that makes you want to head indoors!
 The museums in town have your back!